thebestwp/thebestwordpress/content/posts/cloudflare.md

 The threat from these petty attacks to a regularly updated Wordpress site is negligible but the sheer bulk of the bad traffic causes an uncomfortable load on web servers, sometimes resulting in an unintentional Denial-of-Service.

-CloudFlare has emerged as the clear winner in the category of free solutions to sanitize traffic before it hits a web server.
+Cloudflare has emerged as the clear winner in the category of free solutions to sanitize traffic before it hits a web server.

 ## Free Cloudflare Features